 - Sauté the Basics: Heat some olive oil over medium heat in a large pot.
 Add the onions and garlic.
 Sauté until they start to soften.

 - Brown the Beef: Add the beef chunks to the pot.
 Cook until they are browned on all sides.
-This adds flavor to the stew.
+This adds flavour to the stew.

 - Add Veggies and Spices: Add carrots, potatoes, bell peppers, and corn.
 Stir in the cumin, salt, and pepper.